-School trip in the coastal town of Sitges.
+School trip to Sitges and Vilanova.
 Would you like a personalized quotation?

-If you’re planning to organize a school trip with your students to Spain, ask for more information completing this form:
+Are you planning a school trip to Spain with your students?
+Ask for more information completing this form:

 On the shores of the Mediterranean, just 40 kilometres south of Barcelona on the way to Tarragona, lie two seaside towns that have preserved an architectural and artistic heritage dating back more than eight centuries: Sitges and Vilanova i La Geltrú, two of our homestay centres in Spain, close to Barcelona.